dqian3/autobahn-artifact/README.md

 ## Reading Output Results
-When an experiment finishes the logs and output files are downloaded to the control machine.
+When an experiment finishes the logs output files are downloaded to the control machine.
 The experiment results are found in the `autobahn-artifact/benchmark/results` folder.
+Result names are auto-generated based on the input parameters.
+For example, `bench-0-4-1-True-240000-512.txt` (0 faults, 4 nodes, 1 worker per node, True=co-locate primary/workers, load = 240000, txn_size = 512).

 There are two types of experiment results.